Impact of existence and nonexistence of pivot on the coverage of empirical best linear prediction intervals for small areas: Discussion

 There is an another issue that even though the double bootstrap calibration can bring the coverage accuracy to $o(m^{-1})$ regardless the existence of pivot, our simulations suggest that it is not always beneficial to attempt boosting the theoretical coverage probability via double bootstrap, disregarding other properties of the interval.
 Specifically, variability of calibrated intervals are greater than uncalibrated ones, minimum length property is almost never preserved, and the results are quite dependent on the parameters and fixed constants of the problem, such as estimation of the variance components $A$ in this study.
 For instance, Table \ref{tab1:se50} shows that the proposed single bootstrap intervals already produced good performance and thus the calibration using double bootstrap has little or no effect, where $m = 50$.
 When $m$ is relatively small, i.e., $m = 15$, double bootstrap improves the coverage probability marginally but it produces much larger interval length than the corresponding single bootstrap method.
+The substantial increase in interval length may be attributed to numerical instability in the variance estimation when using second-stage bootstrap sample data.